 |Exploration of policy and politics, strategies of policy development and political action, and application of such strategies in four spheres: workplace, government, organizations, and community.
 Focuses on the political roles and responsibilities of professional nurses in efforts to discuss unresolved issues of interest to nurses, their colleagues, and consumers of health care.
 Restrictions Upon Registration: Enrolled in RN to BSN program or permission of instructor.
 Prerequisites: NURS420|

 |NURS490 Nursing Research||3 s.h.|

 Focuses on the theoretical basis of research methodology with emphasis on analyzing, critiquing, and interpreting nursing research.
 Development of a research proposal based on an identified nursing problem will be completed.
 Restrictions Upon Registration: Enrolled in RN to BSN program or permission of instructor.
-Prerequisites: MATH107 (or equivalent) with a grade of C or better - Must be completed within 5 years of registering for this course.
+Prerequisites: Statistics course MATH107 (or equivalent) with a grade of C or higher.

 RN to BSN FAQ

 Can I earn my BSN at LHU?

 Absolutely.
 All the B.S.N. nursing courses and the general education requirement courses, with the exception of Natural Sciences, can be taken online through Lock Haven University.
 If you graduated from LHU, you will need to follow and complete the “Request to Resume to Studies” guidelines and procedures.
 All others will need to “Apply to the University” for admission.